madeso/bookshelf/content/books/97things/thing_87.md

 +++
-title = "Ubuntu Coding for Your Friends" weight = 87
+title = "87: Ubuntu Coding for Your Friends" weight = 87
 +++